 Compensatory damages are allowed for future loss, emotional distress, pain and suffering, inconvenience, mental anguish and loss of enjoyment of life.
 In certain cases, punitive damages may be awarded to punish employers and deter them from intentionally violating the rights of other employees.

 If you have been a victim of a hostile work environment, the Atlanta, Georgia hostile work environment attorneys at Fidlon Legal can help.
-Please contact us for a free consultation.
+Please contact us for an initial case evaluation.